-If you are not sure who you owe money to, request a credit report which shows any creditors.
+If you are not sure who you owe money to, request a credit report.
 There are three credit reference agencies in the UK - Experian, Equifax and TransUnion.
-You can ask them for a free copy of your credit report which will show details of your debts, your payment history and any defaults or CCJs.
-Contact details for all three are in the Useful Organisations section.
-They all offer paid subscription services, but you do not need to pay for basic credit reports.
+Ask for a free copy of your credit report showing details of your debts, your payment history and any defaults or CCJs.
+They all offer paid subscriptions, but you do not need to pay for basic credit reports.

 Consider writing to creditors asking them to suspend recovery action and any interest and penalty charges while you seek advice.
-This is known as a 'holding letter' and creditors should suspend recovery action temporarily if they know you are seeking advice.
-See section 8 for a template holding letter.
+This is known as a 'holding letter'.
+Creditors should suspend recovery action temporarily while you seek advice.
+See section 8 for a template letter.